Can hair colour damage your hair?

 Let’s take a look at the lowdown, broken down for you to (hopefully) make it clearer!

 First and foremost, we need to talk about damage.
-It’s a fact that just about everything is damaging to hair.
+It’s a fact that just about everything you “do” to your hair can be damaging.
 Just being alive and existing on this planet means you can’t escape some form of damage to your hair.
 It’s more a matter of different levels of damage.

-Here’s a list of the main causes of damage to your hair:
+What are the main causes of damage to your hair

 • Dry air